 Witness the marvels of Iceland in winter without worrying about planning or driving yourself.
-This immersive vacation package is perfect for anyone who is spending 7 nights in Iceland.
-You will be guided in a comfortable minibus around Iceland's famous ring road to incredible locations such as the Golden Circle, Jökulsárlón Glacier Lagoon, the Eastfjords and Lake Mývatn.
+This immersive vacation package is perfect for anyone who is spending seven nights in Iceland.
+You will be guided in a comfortable minibus around Iceland's famous ring road to incredible locations like the Golden Circle, Jokulsarlon Glacier Lagoon, the Eastfjords, and Lake Myvatn.

-This package should appeal to anyone who is eager to see the beautiful sites and landscapes of Iceland, as well as those who seek to include some adventure on their holiday.
-In addition to sightseeing across the South, East and North of this amazing country, you have the chance to go horse riding or book glacier hiking and ice caving excursions to truly make the most of the opportunities that come with winter.
+This package should appeal to anyone eager to see the beautiful landscapes of Iceland and to include some adventure on their holiday.
+In addition to sightseeing across the South, East, and North of this amazing country, you will get to go whale-watching, glacier hiking, and ice caving to truly make the most of the opportunities that come with winter.
 You can also book an optional horseback ride and a geothermal spa visit.

-Of course, as this tour is conducted in the winter you will also have plenty of chances to see the Northern Lights.
-You will be travelling in the dark hours to reach your destinations around the ring road, and often staying in rural hotels, giving you better odds of capturing the phenomenon than those who are just staying in the capital.
+Of course, as this tour is conducted in the winter, you will also have plenty of chances to see the Northern Lights.
+You will be traveling in the dark hours to reach your destinations around the ring road and often staying in rural hotels, giving you better odds of capturing the phenomenon than those just staying in the capital.

-Your accommodation in Iceland, transfer to and from Keflavík International Airport, as well as a guided six-day tour, will all be sorted for you before arrival.
+Your accommodation in Iceland, transfer to and from Keflavik International Airport, as well as a guided six-day tour, will all be sorted for you before arrival.
 You can also choose to add a trip to the Blue Lagoon for a bit of extra pampering.

 Do not miss this chance to see Iceland's greatest sites in the winter.
 Check availability by choosing a date.